gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 She sat up and rubbed her eyes.
 The left one felt odd.
 Suddenly she looked around wildly.
 Razi was gone.
 So was Lady Kembe's picture.
 This wasn't even the same alley!
-And---
+And—

 "Hoy."
 She whirled around.
 The thief was standing a few strides away, his back against the wall, the book of Praczny romances in his hands.
 He closed it and cocked his head to the side.
 "You're a sight."

 "Where am I?
 Where's Razi?"
 Erileine asked, struggling to her feet.
 Her vision swam.
 Saints, but her head hurt.
-And she was hungry---no, starving.
+And she was hungry—no, starving.

 "He went to find food," the boy said.
 "But there are soldiers everywhere.
 I'm supposed to watch you in case they come this way."

 "What?"
 Erileine flexed her left hand.
-It wasn't her eye that felt strange---it was her hand that couldn't feel anything at all.
+It wasn't her eye that felt strange—it was her hand that couldn't feel anything at all.

 The boy nodded at it.
 "Is that from what you did for him?"